xcat2/xcat-core/docs/source/advanced/cluster_maintenance/mgmt_node/changing_hostname_ip.rst

       servicenode=10.6.0.1
       xcatmaster=10.6.0.1

-* As the attribute with the old ip address is list above, take conserver as a example, query the nodes with ``conserver=10.6.0.1``.
+* As the attribute with the old IP address is list above, take conserver as a example, query the nodes with ``conserver=10.6.0.1``.

   ::